 A Real-World Example

 Let’s start with a case study.
 Your typical breakfast – milk and cereal.
 (Don’t judge, I was craving some honey nut!)
 Normally, you would dump a ton of O’s in to the bowl, and top it with some sloshes of milk, right?
-Well, what if you’re counting calories or watching your sugars?
+Well, what if you’re counting calories or watching your sugar?
 If you need to get precise, you’ve got two ingredients you need to measure.
 But, how do you know how much to measure out?
 What’s a reasonable amount of O’s?
 Half a cup?
 Two cups?
 Well, that’s really up to you, but you can use the nutrition facts label to guide you!

 The standard serving size for cereals, mandated by the FDA, is 3/4 cup, or approximately 28 g (1 oz), as the label says.
 This is nice because it gives us both the volume and the weight.
 We have options!

 To measure the dry cereal by volume, I’ll use measuring cups.
 A little math helps me out by telling me 1/2 + 1/4 = 3/4, so I used two measuring cups to get my measurement.
 Just for fun, I placed it on the kitchen scale (zeroing out the bowl) to see how much my O’s weighed.
 30 g!
-Not too far off, but it’s easy to see how weight can be more accurate.
+Not too far off, but it’s easy to see how weight can be more accurate than volume.
 Take out a few O’s if you’re anal retentive about measuring.

 The milk must be measured in a liquid measuring cup.
 If you tried to measure milk in a dry measuring cup, you’d spill milk everywhere and your cat would lick it up and then you’ll be mad at your cat.
 We can easily measure one cup of milk – the standard serving size of liquids – and sploosh it in the bowl with the O’s.